Balas de impacto: conheça as munições menos letais!

 Duration: 1:03

-This video tests the impact energy and penetration capabilities of beanbag rounds, a type of less-lethal shotgun ammunition.
-The tests involved a water jug, peanut butter, and ballistic gelatin.
-The conclusion is that while not lethal, these rounds possess enough force to deter or incapacitate a target.
+This video tests the impact energy and penetration capabilities of bean bag rounds, a type of less-lethal shotgun ammunition.
+Through tests involving a water jug, peanut butter, and ballistic gelatin, the video demonstrates that while these rounds are unlikely to be fatal, they possess sufficient force to incapacitate or deter a target.
+The presenter notes the importance of understanding the energy transfer of such munitions.

 Quick Summary